kirstenjensen42/cit-591-projects-fall-2016-media_ling/README.md

 Scores are relative frequencies.
 The closer the score is to 0, the more even the distribution of the word is between the two text bodies.
 For example, a word like 'the' appears often in both text bodies, and will likely return a score close to zero (somewhere less than 2.00).
 A higher score (about greater than 3.00) indicates a significantly heavier representation in one of the media outlets.

 If you click on the word once it has been analyzed in the left-side pane, the definition of the word, as supplied by the [Oxford English Dictionary API](https://developer.oxforddictionaries.com/), will appear in the right-side pane.
+Any words that don't appear in either text will appear in a table on the right side.

 ##Random Word Feature
 The "Get a Random Word" button will generate a random word from the English dictionary using a random word API call from ["SetGetGo"](http://www.setgetgo.com/).
 The word will appear in the search box.
 If you don't like the word it has chosen, you can click the random word button again before initiating the analysis.